SSWConsulting/SSW.Rules.Content/rules/maui-cross-platform/rule.md

 ![Good example - An app built with .NET MAUI can run on Windows, macOS, iOS, Android, and several others](single_project.png)
 :::

-`youtube: K9ryHflmQJE`

 With many cross-platform frameworks available to suit every team and product, there is very little (or no) reason to build single-platform apps anymore.
 Even if you only initially intend to target a single platform, by using a cross-platform framework, you give yourself the opportunity of targeting additional platforms in the future.

 ### Understand the different approaches to cross-platform apps

+Cross-platform app frameworks generally come in 3 flavors: PWAs, web wrappers and native executables.

+[PWAs](https://www.ssw.com.au/rules/progressive-web-app) are the fastest way to transform your website into a cross-platform app.
+However, you miss out on the native feel of having it in the app store.

-Cross-platform app frameworks generally come in 2 flavors: web wrappers and native executables.
-Web wrappers take a single page application written in (or transpiled to) JavaScript, and wrap them in a web view.
-The web view is just like a browser tab running the SPA on the device, but without the chrome or navigation buttons (so you can't go to a different address for example).
-Examples using this approach are Ionic or electronjs.
+**Web wrappers** take a single page application written in (or transpiled to) JavaScript, and wrap them in a web view.
+The web view is just like a browser tab running the SPA on the device, but without the browser navigation buttons (so you can't go to a different address for example).
+Examples using this approach are Ionic or Electron.

-Native executables use a cross-platform API to build the app, but compile native binary executables for each target platform.
-Examples using this approach are .NET MAUI, Flutter or React Native.

 Web wrappers are an attractive option for teams with an existing JavaScript product.
 They can be quick to get up and running and leverage your existing skills.
 But they have significant limitations compared to native executable frameworks, particularly when it comes to accessing platform APIs and features, e.g. encryption, Bluetooth, AR APIs like ARKit (iOS) or ARCore (Android), etc.

 Web wrappers are good for standing up quick prototypes or PoCs, but are not recommended for long term supported solutions.

+**Native executables (aka cross compiler)** use a cross-platform API to build the app, but compile native binary executables for each target platform.
+Examples using this approach are .NET MAUI, Flutter or React Native.

 ### How to choose the right framework